 The breach was discovered on August 15, 2019 when suspicious activity was noticed in the email account.
 A third-party computer forensics company helped with the investigation and determined the account was accessed by an unauthorized person between August 14 and August 15.

-On August 16, 2019, RISG discovered that the account held PHI; however, it was not until December 13, 2019 that a total review of the account was completed to determine which individuals had been affected and exactly what information was potentially infiltrated.
+On August 16, 2019, RISG discovered that the account held PHI; however, it was not until December 13, 2019 that a total review of the account was completed to determine which individuals had been affected and exactly what information was potentially exfiltrated.

 It was discovered that the account held a wide range of information, which differed from person to person.
 The breached PHI may have incorporated: Name, address, telephone number, email address, date of birth, driver’s license number, Social Security number, passport number, state issued identification number, copies of marriage or birth certificates, account and routing number, financial institution name, credit/debit card number, PIN, expiration date, treatment information, prescription information, provider name, medical record number, patient ID, health insurance information, treatment cost, medical history, mental or physical condition, diagnosis code, procedure type, procedure code, treatment location, admission date, discharge date, medical device number, and time of death.